What is the bandwagon effect?

 - Fashion: many people are influenced by celebrities and popular culture, meaning that they adopt a certain style of clothing after they have seen their favourite public figure sporting the look.

 - Music: once an artist has broken into the music industry, their music popularity will snowball as more and more people begin listening to their songs, recommending them or sharing their music on social platforms.

-- Social Media: not only is social media influential in kick-starting the bandwagon effect, but new platforms rely on it for their own market domination - take TikTok as an example: as increasing numbers of people started using this network, other individuals jumped on the bandwagon and used it too.
+- Social Media: not only is social media influential, but new platforms rely on the bandwagon effect for their own market domination - take TikTok as an example: as increasing numbers of people started using this network, other individuals jumped on the bandwagon and used it too.

 - Politics: research suggests that people are more likely to vote for a candidate if they already have a majority backing or are perceived to be ‘winning’.
-The bandwagon effect can influence our thoughts and opinions on life-changing choices.
+This psychological phenomenon can influence our thoughts and opinions on life-changing choices.

 Why the bandwagon effect happens